Donate If You Enjoyed

 Four Weddings and a Funeral Minus Three Weddings

 Wow, how to be classy.
-I didn't do that, probably worse.
+I didn't do that.
+Mine was probably worse.

 I think there was a movie title like that with Hugh Grant.